mstksg/inCode/copy/entries/machines-2.md

 Up next, we will transition from Auto to the Wire abstraction, which is sort of like an Auto with more features.

-Then we will finally bridge the gap between the Wire abstraction implementation and the *semantic model* of FRP.

 And then we will be on our way! :D